mayel/docs.coopcloud.tech/docs/index.md

 alternative.

 The Cooperative Cloud should not be seen as a technical solution for a social problem (i.e. "Big Tech").
-We understsand that owning the common technological means for delivering free software is only one part of the struggle to reclaim technology today.
+We understand that owning the common technological means for delivering free software is only one part of the struggle to reclaim technology today.
 If antitrust litigation dismantled the monopolies tomorrow, we'd need our own organisations and robust technical capacity to fill the